Unizen Price Down 3.5% Over Last Week (ZCX)

 Unizen Token Profile

-Unizen was first traded on April 11th, 2021.
+Unizen launched on April 11th, 2021.
 Unizen’s total supply is 999,979,977 tokens and its circulating supply is 589,695,815 tokens.
-Unizen’s official Twitter account is @unizen_io and its Facebook page is accessible here.
-The official website for Unizen is unizen.io.
 The Reddit community for Unizen is https://reddit.com/r/unizen and the currency’s Github account can be viewed here.
+Unizen’s official website is unizen.io.
 Unizen’s official message board is unizen-io.medium.com.
+Unizen’s official Twitter account is @unizen_io and its Facebook page is accessible here.

 Unizen Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Unizen directly using US dollars.
-Investors seeking to trade Unizen should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Unizen using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Unizen directly using US dollars.
+Investors seeking to trade Unizen should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Unizen using one of the aforementioned exchanges.

 Receive News & Updates for Unizen Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Unizen and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.